 Completing the Paleontological Investigation Report Form

 1. Permit number: Enter the agency-assigned authorization or permit number.
-Alternatively, enter “see permit” if a copy of the signed Application for Permit and Authorization for Paleontological Resources Research or Collection containing this information is appended to this report.
+Alternatively, enter “see permit” if a copy of the signed Authorization to Conduct Paleontological Resources Research or Collection containing this information is appended to this report.

 2. Dates of field work: Enter the range of dates during which field work occurred.
-Alternatively, enter “see permit” if a copy of the signed Application for Permit and Authorization for Paleontological Resources Research or Collection containing this information is appended to this report.
+Alternatively, enter “see permit” if a copy of the signed Authorization to Conduct Paleontological Resources Research or Collection containing this information is appended to this report.

 3. Permittee(s)’ name, title, affiliation, and professional contact information: Enter the permit holder’s name, title, affiliation, and professional contact information.
-Alternatively, enter “see permit” if a copy of the signed Application for Permit and Authorization for Paleontological Resources Research or Collection containing this information is appended to this report.
+Alternatively, enter “see permit” if a copy of the signed Authorization to Conduct Paleontological Resources Research or Collection containing this information is appended to this report.

 4. Name(s) of people who performed field work: Enter the names of all individuals who performed field work for this project.
-Alternatively, enter “see permit” if a copy of the signed Application for Permit and Authorization for Paleontological Resources Research or Collection containing this information is appended to this report.
+Alternatively, enter “see permit” if a copy of the signed Authorization to Conduct Paleontological Resources Research or Collection containing this information is appended to this report.

 5. Project name, number, or reference: Enter the permit holder’s self-assigned project name, if applicable.